-I have served on the GVEA Board for nearly 6 years, with 20 years prior actively engaging as a member.
-I feel fortunate to bring my expertise and broad knowledge of GVEA, technology, and the utility industry to complement a diverse board.
-We have accomplished a lot in the past 6 years, but of course, the challenges and opportunities don’t stop.
+I have served on the GVEA Board for nearly 9 years, with 20 years prior actively engaging as a member.
+I feel fortunate to bring my expertise and broad knowledge of GVEA, technology, and the utility industry to complement a diverse board and address the many complex issues that face us.
+We have accomplished a lot in the time I have served, but of course, the challenges and opportunities don’t stop.
+In fact, the challenges and opportunities are greater than ever before in my time on the board.
+At the moment, challenges are greater now in the short term and we all recognize that and are working diligently toward sustainable solutions.

 If I convey nothing else to you, with your trust, I pledge I will continue to serve you on the Board with honesty, integrity, knowledge, diligence, and commitment toward meeting our members’ energy needs for a brighter future.
 I ask for your vote.

-Ballots will be sent out May 14, 2021 and the postcards that provide for on-line voting will be sent out May 13.
-On-line voting will be available at noon, Friday May 14, 2021.
+Ballots will be sent out mid May 2024 and the postcards that provide for on-line voting will be sent out the day before for online voting.

 A number of goals I seek in the next 3 years include: